• Home

 Harvesting Malabar Spinach

 Cut individual leaves, stems, and vine tips using garden shears or scissors.
 Harvest only as much as you need at any given time.
 Regular harvesting encourages more leaf growth so instead of taking an entire plant, harvest smaller amounts more often.
+Which is why we included it in our list of salad mixes you plant once, harvest forever.

 In the right conditions, Malabar spinach grows vigorously so overharvesting is unlikely.
 You can harvest the leaves and stems by cutting sections that are 15 to 20 cm in length.